Paroyer/ModCatalogue/Mods/BetterBiomes.md

 # BetterBiomes

-A terrain generation mod for CubeWorld.
+>A terrain generation mod for CubeWorld.
+>
+>## Better What?
+>
+> This mod seeks to make exploring the game's world more interesting by grouping regions into continents and small islands.
+>
+> Gone are the days of infinite sprawling land mazes.
+Have a look for yourself!

 ## Known Bugs and/or Conflict